-This Health Advisory provides recommendations and considerations for use of SARS-CoV-2 (the virus that causes COVID-19) POC antigen testing in nursing homes.
-The advisory focuses on the use and interpretation of results.
-For more information about POC testing in general, including reporting requirements, test machine specifics, and links to resources, please visit DOH POC COVID-19 testing website available here.
+This Health Update provides recommendations and considerations for use of SARS-CoV-2 (the virus that causes COVID-19) point-of-care antigen testing in nursing homes.
+The advisory focuses on the use and interpretation of results and represents a change in the way test results are interpreted.
+This guidance replaces PA-HAN-526.
+For more information about point-of-care testing in general, including reporting requirements, test machine specifics, and links to resources, please visit DOH POC COVID-19 testing website available here.